ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 **Guidelines for updating Logistics Objects in ONE Record:**

-- Only the Owner of a Logistics Object MAY make the changes to logistics objects.
+- Only the Holder of a Logistics Object MAY make the changes to logistics objects.
 - Any User of a Logistics Object CAN request a [Change](https://onerecord.iata.org/ns/api#Change) on a Logistics Object, which result in a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) with the status [REQUEST_PENDING](https://onerecord.iata.org/ns/api#REQUEST_PENDING).
-- The Owner of a Logistics Object decides about the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) and applies changes to a Logistics Object unless there is a business or technical reason to reject it.
+- The Holder of a Logistics Object decides about the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) and applies changes to a Logistics Object unless there is a business or technical reason to reject it.
 - Evaluation and Application of a [Change](https://onerecord.iata.org/ns/api#Change) MUST occur as a single (atomic) event.
 Operations are sorted and processed as two groups of (1) delete operations and (2) add operations until all operations are applied, or else the entire update fails.
 If an error occurs, it is necessary to revert the logistics object back to its previous state before implementing the modification.
 - If a field update fails, the entire [Change](https://onerecord.iata.org/ns/api#Change) is unsuccessful.
 Partial updates MUST NOT be accepted.
 The ONE Record server MUST use the property [hasError](https://onerecord.iata.org/ns/cargo#hasError) of the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) to document the errors.
 - If the update is successful, the revision number in a Logistics Object's [AuditTrail](https://onerecord.iata.org/ns/api#AuditTrail) is incremented and the changes are recorded in the Audit Trail.
 Please refer to the sections on [Historical Logistics Objects](#retrieve-a-historical-logistics-object) and [Audit Trail of Logistics Objects](#get-audit-trail-of-a-logistics-object) for more details.
 - It is RECOMMENDED to get the latest version of Logistics Object before requesting a [Change](https://onerecord.iata.org/ns/api#Change) to ensure that the update is made to the latest version of the Logistics Object.
-- If a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) is rejected by the Owner of the Logistics Object, the revision number of the Logistics Object is not incremented but the request is added to the [AuditTrail](https://onerecord.iata.org/ns/api#AuditTrail) of this Logistics Object, marked with the status [REQUEST_REJECTED](https://onerecord.iata.org/ns/api#REQUEST_REJECTED).
+- If a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) is rejected by the Holder of the Logistics Object, the revision number of the Logistics Object is not incremented but the request is added to the [AuditTrail](https://onerecord.iata.org/ns/api#AuditTrail) of this Logistics Object, marked with the status [REQUEST_REJECTED](https://onerecord.iata.org/ns/api#REQUEST_REJECTED).
 A rejected [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) is kept in the [AuditTrail](https://onerecord.iata.org/ns/api#AuditTrail) of the Logistics Object.
 - After a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) is accepted, other pending ChangeRequests that affect the same revision MUST be rejected.
 - The PATCH operation MUST NOT be used to create logistics objects; only linking to an existing object is allowed in a [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest).
 - The PATCH operation MUST NOT be used to link a [LogisticsEvent](https://onerecord.iata.org/ns/cargo#LogisticsEvent) to a Logistics Object.
 The ONE Record server MUST reject requested changes that contain operations to the [hasLogisticsEvent](https://onerecord.iata.org/ns/cargo#hasLogisticsEvent) property.